yuedaiyan/LEARN_JavaScript/README.md

-# Javascript Practice: YouTube Clone
+# Javascript Course: Amazon Clone

 This repository documents my journey learning a JavaScript course, including assignments and the final project.
 The course focuses on DOM tree generation and interaction, emphasizes the concept of "state", and covers procedural programming, object-oriented programming, the Jasmine testing framework, backend development, and asynchronous programming (XML, fetch, async functions, await, etc.) — all following enterprise-level coding standards throughout.